bigbio/DLEAMSE/README.md

 * numba>=0.45.0

+* faiss-gpu=1.5.3 (if you want to use faiss index making and searching function)

 # Installation
 DLEAMSE’s encoder and embedder have been packaged and uploaded to pypi library, the package’s name is [dleamse](https://pypi.org/project/dleamse/).